brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/OUTPORT.md

 Writes the low **8 bits** of `value` to an I/O `port`.

-> Use the correct width for the target device; wrong widths can cause faults or misconfiguration.
+@note Use the correct width for the target device; wrong widths can cause faults or misconfiguration.

 ---